Certified Lay Minister

 The certification process prepares the CLM to be an intentional, holistic congregational leader assigned under the supervision of an equipping clergyperson in a team ministry.

-- Must be at least 18-years-old and have been an active member of the local United Methodist Church for a minimum of 2 years in the conference that recommends
+- Must be at least 18-years-old and have been an active member of the local United Methodist Church for a minimum of two years in the conference that recommends.

-- Completed the three tracks of LACE (Lay Academy of Congregation Excellence)
+- Completed the tracks of LACE (Lay Academy of Congregation Excellence).

 - Demonstrated appreciation of the history, polity, doctrine, worship, and liturgy of The United Methodist Church through service in his or her local church.

 - Psychological Evaluations before serving (expenses to be negotiated between local church, district and person.)
 This is to be done after the application and before the other requirements is completed.

 - Been recommended by the District Superintendent after completion of appropriate screening